Stay up to date with notifications from The Independent

 Your support makes all the difference.

-Watch live as MPs vote whether or not to legalise assisted dying on Friday (29 November).
+Watch again as MPs vote on whether or not to legalize assisted dying on Friday (29 November).

-The divisive issue is being debated in the Commons on Friday for the first time in almost a decade – having been voted down by MPs in 2015.
+The divisive issue was debated in the Commons on Friday for the first time in almost a decade – having been voted down by MPs in 2015.

-Five hours have been set aside for MPs to air their views on Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill, and a vote must be called before 2.30pm otherwise the Bill is highly unlikely to make any further progress through Parliament.
+Five hours were set aside for MPs to air their views on Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill.

 Ms Leadbeater said she is hopeful this “major social reform” will pass this first stage in the process to becoming law.